Dysprosium: Compounds

-Dysprosium halides, such as DyF_{3} and DyBr_{3}, tend to take on a yellow color.
+Dysprosium halides, such as link=DyF3|DyF3 and link=Dysprosium bromide|DyBr3, tend to take on a yellow color.
 Dysprosium oxide, also known as dysprosia, is a white powder that is highly magnetic, more so than iron oxide.

-Dysprosium combines with various non-metals at high temperatures to form binary compounds with varying composition and oxidation states +3 and sometimes +2, such as DyN, DyP, DyH_{2} and DyH_{3}; DyS, DyS_{2}, Dy_{2}S_{3} and Dy_{5}S_{7}; DyB_{2}, DyB_{4}, DyB_{6} and DyB_{12}, as well as Dy_{3}C and Dy_{2}C_{3}.
+Dysprosium combines with various non-metals at high temperatures to form binary compounds with varying composition and oxidation states +3 and sometimes +2, such as DyN, DyP, DyH2 and DyH3; DyS, DyS2, link=Dysprosium(III) sulfide|Dy2S3 and Dy5S7; DyB2, DyB4, DyB6 and DyB12, as well as Dy3C and Dy2C3.

-Dysprosium carbonate, Dy_{2}(CO_{3})_{3}, and dysprosium sulfate, Dy_{2}(SO_{4})_{3}, result from similar reactions.
-Most dysprosium compounds are soluble in water, though dysprosium carbonate tetrahydrate (Dy_{2}(CO_{3})_{3}·4H_{2}O) and dysprosium oxalate decahydrate (Dy_{2}(C_{2}O_{4})_{3}·10H_{2}O) are both insoluble in water.
-Two of the most abundant dysprosium carbonates, Dy_{2}(CO_{3})_{3}·2–3H_{2}O (similar to the mineral tengerite-(Y)), and DyCO_{3}(OH) (similar to minerals kozoite-(La) and kozoite-(Nd)), are known to form via a poorly ordered (amorphous) precursor phase with a formula of Dy_{2}(CO_{3})_{3}·4H_{2}O. This amorphous precursor consists of highly hydrated spherical nanoparticles of 10–20 nm diameter that are exceptionally stable under dry treatment at ambient and high temperatures.
+Dysprosium carbonate, Dy2(CO3)3, and dysprosium sulfate, Dy2(SO4)3, result from similar reactions.
+Most dysprosium compounds are soluble in water, though dysprosium carbonate tetrahydrate (Dy2(CO3)3*4H2O) and dysprosium oxalate decahydrate (Dy2(C2O4)3*10H2O) are both insoluble in water.
+Two of the most abundant dysprosium carbonates, Dy2(CO3)3*2\-3H2O (similar to the mineral tengerite-(Y)), and DyCO3(OH) (similar to minerals kozoite-(La) and kozoite-(Nd)), are known to form via a poorly ordered (amorphous) precursor phase with a formula of Dy2(CO3)3*4H2O.
+This amorphous precursor consists of highly hydrated spherical nanoparticles of 10–20 nm diameter that are exceptionally stable under dry treatment at ambient and high temperatures.

 Dysprosium forms several intermetallics, including the dysprosium stannides.